James-Muguro/erp-consultant-agent/README.md

 This project is submitted for the **Enterprise Agents** track of the AI Agent course.

-For the complete project write-up, see the full documentation in [submission.md](submission.md).
+Refer to the [submission document](docs/SUBMISSION.md) for the full project documentation.

 ---